40 Effective Tips for Sleeping Better on Sweltering Summer Nights

 Close Your Windows

-If you have allergies, definitely keep your windows shut to keep pollen out so you can sleep at night instead of sniffling.
+If you have allergies, keep your windows shut to keep pollen out so you can sleep at night instead of sniffling.
 And even if you don’t have allergies, keeping your windows shut and covered during the warmest part of the day is a great way to keep your room from getting too hot.

 Check Your Screens